 - What projects could you work on that will help you gain experience and visibility?

-- Assign dates for completion the different goals that will help you achieve success.
+- Assign dates for completing the different goals that will help you achieve success.

 - Start talking about it.

-Here are a couple of article you might find helpful as you strive to be more assertive at work:
+Here are a couple of articles you might find helpful as you strive to be more assertive at work: